lidongcui/lidongcui.github.io/_pages/cv.md

   * Forthcoming, Advances in Taxation

 * Does Reporting Location of Special Items Affect classification shifting? (with Steve Lin)
-  * 2026 AAA Global Connect
+  * 2026 AAA Global Connect, 2026 Spark Conference

 Works in Process
 ======
 * The Implicit tax effect of the TCJA” (with Hannah Smith Antinozzi and Philips Kunz)
 * OTC Firm Audits and the Market Perception (with Gopal V. Krishnan and Yanru Yang)
+* Does Income Statement Presentation Matter?
+Evidence on Earnings Classification, Policy Tradeoffs, and Financial Reporting Implications (with Steve Lin, and Yawen Yang)

 Teaching
 ======